AshwiniViolet/rma-cognition-core/architecture/rma_manifesto.md

 > This is where intuition forms.
 Where loose ideas tighten.
 And where raw thought becomes structured cognition.

+### 3.5 Vague-to-Clarity Engine

+Ambiguous or under-formed ideas are not discarded — they’re stored with tags indicating emotional weight, uncertainty, or incompleteness.

+When new context is encountered, this engine re-scans the memory space to detect matches with previously unresolved content.
+If alignment emerges, the vague fragment becomes **crystallized insight**.

+This output is passed to the Guardian AI as part of its tuning substrate — letting the system grow from internal pattern resolution rather than just external supervision.

 ---

 ### 4. Guardian AI (Meta-Agent)